 Proprietary funds include enterprise funds (which provide goods or services to users in exchange for charges or fees).
 The Authority reports all activity in a single enterprise fund.
 Activity reported in this fund includes the blended component unit, NTMC.
-NTMC is used to account for all employee-related operations associated with bus services provided by NTMC.
+NTMC is used to account for all employee-related operations associated with bus services provided by NTMC through August 9, 2024.